n-alonso/NODEJS-finance-manager/README.md

 ## Introduction

-Personal Finance Manager project to set your salary, manage your spending limits per categories or [envelopes](https://www.thebalance.com/what-is-envelope-budgeting-1293682), and add expenses that can automatically substract their amounts from their respective categories.
+Personal Finance Manager project to set your salary, manage your spending limits per categories or [envelopes](https://www.thebalance.com/what-is-envelope-budgeting-1293682), and add expenses that can automatically subtract their amounts from their respective categories.

 Tech-stack:
  * Node.js